-You will love that these pack all of your favorite Philly flavors into a bite-sized bun, with a few flavorful upgrades.
+You will love that these pack all of your favorite Philly flavors into an individual slider bun, with a few flavorful upgrades.
 However, I will also give you options to customize these sandwiches to fit your tastes.
 Like my cheesesteak omelet, you will find you don't have to craft a traditional sandwich to enjoy great Philly flavors!

-- Steak - Traditionally Phillies use sliced ribeye or top round beef.
+- Beef sirloin - Traditionally Phillies use thin slices of ribeye steak or top round beef.
 These should be used on my sliders as well.
 I will also mention sirloin as an easy option.
+If you want to take a shortcut, you can use deli roast beef.

-- Cheese - Cheesewiz or American are more traditional options for these sandwiches, and you are welcome to use either of these.
+- Provolone cheese - Cheez whiz or American cheese are more traditional options for these sandwiches, and you are welcome to use either of these.
 However, I believe Provolone is a much better choice.

 How to make them